 DISCIPLINARY ACTION

-Although the IFBW and its LOs seldom have occasion to discipline members, disciplinary procedures are occasionally necessary.
+Although the IFBWC and its LOs seldom have occasion to discipline members, disciplinary procedures are occasionally necessary.

 Chapter XX, Disciplinary Procedures, of Robert's Rules of Order, current edition, shall govern such action and appropriate federal/state laws shall be carefully reviewed.
 In all cases of disciplinary action, such action shall be ratified by two-thirds vote of the state executive committee prior to such action being taken.

-REIMBURSEMENT POLICY
+STIPEND POLICY

-The executive committee, parliamentarian, standing committee chairs, and special committee chairs (approved by the executive committee) shall be reimbursed for allowable expenses in an amount not to exceed that amount allocated for each in the annual budget an may include:

-Round trip mileage for IFBWC functions mileage to and from official or related IFBW functions;
+The President, President-Elect, Secretary, Treasurer, Standing Committee Chairs and Special Committee Chairs (approved by the Executive Committee) are eligible for a stipend as approved in the annual IFBWC budget.
+The stipend can be used for the following expenses: Round trip mileage for IFBWC functions mileage to and from official or related IFBWC functions;

 Housing at one-half the cost of the double occupancy room rate;

-Meal expenses for IFBW functions;
+Meal expenses for IFBWC functions;

 Postage if email is not available

-Vouchers and receipts for these allowance expenses shall be submitted to the State Treasurer for approval by the State President and shall be reimbursed one-half prior to interim board, and one-half payable no later than the state convention.
-Allowable expense approval is subject to availability of funds.
+Vouchers and receipts for those allowable expenses shall be submitted to the State President and the State Treasurer for approval.

 NON-SUFFICIENT FUNDS (NSF) CHECKS

-Any individual whose check is returned for non-sufficient funds (NSF) shall be assessed any service or bank charge incurred by the IFBW.
+Any individual whose check is returned for non-sufficient funds (NSF) shall be assessed any service or bank charge incurred by the IFBWC.
 Further, she/he shall be requested to pay with a certified check, cashier's check, postal money order or cash for the NSF check and surcharge

 FEDERATION EVENTS